tamb/object-bystring/README.md

 Getting values for fields that don't exist will return `undefined`.

+### Performance

+**v6.1.0 Performance Improvements**

+The difference between v6.1.0 and v6.0.2 is a **21.12% performance improvement** for 1,000,000 iterations.

+Performance test results:

+- **Setting values**: 15.78% faster
+- **Getting values**: 26.95% faster
+- **Overall**: 21.12% faster

+The optimization includes:

+- Improved parsing algorithm (replaced regex with character-by-character parser)
+- Modular architecture with separated concerns
+- Enhanced error handling and edge case coverage
+- Better TypeScript support and type safety

+All existing functionality is preserved with full backward compatibility.

 ### Attribution

 Thank you, Ray for the original Stackoverflow answer, which is the inspiration for the source code.